Updated September 9, 2021

 For more information on the phenomenal growth of the self-publishing industry, see my blog entry: More Data on the Number of On-demand Titles in 2008.

-Probably the most important document revealing key aspects of the future of book publishing is a 60-page report published by in June 2004 by the National Endowment for the Arts.
+One of the most important documents illuminating key aspects of the future of book publishing is a 60-page report published by in June 2004 by the National Endowment for the Arts.
 Called Reading at Risk, the report presents the results from a 2002 survey (conducted by the Census Bureau) of 17,000 people aged 18 or older, who attended artistic performances, visited museums, watched broadcasts of arts programs, or read literature.
 The results are compared to similar surveys carried out in 1982 and 1992.
 The first sentence of the preface to the report notes that “Reading at Risk is not a report that the National Endowment for the Arts is happy to issue.”

 The survey asked respondents if during the previous twelve months they had read any novels, short stories, plays, or poetry in their leisure time (not for work or school).
 As the report notes, included were “popular genres such as mysteries, as well as contemporary and classic literary fiction.
 No distinctions were drawn on the quality of literary works.”
 Literary non-fiction was apparently not included.